While there is no evidence to support their beliefs, people with the disorder believe they will be exploited, harmed, or deceived by others.

 - Very critical of others.

-- The response to criticism is found with belligerence and opposition.
+- The response to criticism is found with hostility and opposition.

-- Extreme need to take care of yourself due to mistrust of others; very independent due to mistrust.
+- Extreme need to take care of yourself due to mistrust of others; very independent due to suspicion.

 Causes of paranoia